by Rena Klingenberg.

 I have enjoyed reading all the comments and this newsletter for over a year now.
-I bought Rena’s book on the “ultimate guide to a profitable booth” last year.
-I read it cover to cover in a short while.
+I bought Rena’s book on the Ultimate Guide to Your Profitable Jewelry Booth last year.
+I read it cover to cover.
 Then I implemented many of the things I read.
 The biggest one was pricing.
 I had a beautiful piece of Ammolite over 40 carats.
 I had 14kgf Wire sculpture wire on it.
 I included a 14kgf chain.
 I carried this piece around to several shows.
-I had it priced orinally for 115 so I raised it to 195 still nothing so I raised it to 450 it sold at a festival.
+I had it priced originally for 115 so I raised it to 195 still nothing so I raised it to 450 it sold at a festival.
 All the while I kept educating people on the price.
 I told them that I saw a piece on a jewelry shopping channel for twice as much on half the size and in sterling.
 The woman could not get it fast enough.

 Since then I have kept my prices on the higher end.
 I also feel that since I am making one of a kind pieces that there is one special person who that piece was meant for.
 So I continue to carry from show to show so that the two can be united.
 If a piece does not sell one year, I raise my price the next year.

 Now I am no longer embaressed about my prices.
 I see in magazines all the time people who have been doing this a lot less time than me and not the same quality charging far more than I do.

 Come see some of my work www.aileensart.com